kindelia/Kindelia/WHITEBOOK.md

     '---------------------------------------------------'

-Kindelia's elegant runtime is reflected by the simplicity of this table.
+K-Chan's elegant runtime is reflected by the simplicity of this table.
 In order to limit computations, nodes impose a hard ceiling on the amount of computation performed, as a function of the block number: